shiv-1024/Diabetes_prediction/README.md

     Outcome: 1 if the patient has diabetes, 0 otherwise

 **Model**:
   The model used in this project is a machine learning classification algorithm.
-Various algorithms were explored

       **Support Vector Machine (SVM)**

 **Results**:
   The performance of the model was evaluated using the following metrics:

     **Accuracy: The percentage of correct predictions.**
         The Accuracy Score of the training data :79% The Accuracy Score of the testing data :73%